UPDATED JUL 14, 2020

 This ride will take your breath away — literally.
 We’re talking 15 miles of quad-killing hills and crazy climbs that will set your lungs on fire.
 (This is not the spot for an easy weekend cruise).
 You can take your mind off the muscle burn with views of the mountains and Downtown Portland.
 Luckily, many downtown breweries aren’t far from this route, and that works out well because you’re going to need some good grub after this one.

 If you tackled Portland’s West Hills with ease, then this ride will be a piece of cake.
-An 11-mile loop with minimal elevation gain, this loop might just be the “rest day” ride you need.
+An 11-mile bike path loop with minimal elevation gain might just be the “rest day” ride you need.
 The relaxing route includes mostly bike paths with a few street sections mixed in.
 Oh, and it’s best done on a Sunday, paired with brunch.

 This route has some serious views.
 First, head to Northwest Skyline Boulevard, known for its city vistas and beautiful nearby homes.
 You can reach Skyline by starting at Wallace Park in Northwest Portland and making your way along Cornell Road.
 Once you make it to your destination, you'll be treated to a bird’s eye view of Stumptown.
 On the return ride toward Portland, cruise across the Sauvie Island Bridge for a quick out-and-back trip through gold-and-green fields.
 Soak in the beauty of the farmland with—you guessed it—Mount Hood as the backdrop.

 When you're in the mood to hop on your bike, zone out, and pedal until you can't anymore, this 50-ish mile trail around the east side of Portland is the move.
-It's relatively flat, which means no monster hills to contend with, and along the way you'll get an eyeful of the city's sights, sounds, and scenery.
+It's relatively flat and a mix of trails and low traffic streets with bike lanes, which means no monster hills to contend with.
+Along the way, you'll get an eyeful of the city's sights, sounds, and scenery.
 No worries if 50 miles seems a bit daunting, you can easily cut down the distance by taking the I-205 path.